oseberg/javascript/README.md

     ```javascript
     // bad
     const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.'

     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
+    const errorMessage = `This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
-    fast.';
+    fast.`

     // good
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    const errorMessage = `
+      This is a super long error that was thrown because
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+      of Batman.
+When you stop to think about how Batman had anything to do
-      'with this, you would get nowhere fast.';
+      with this, you would get nowhere fast.
+    `
     ```

   <a name="es6-template-literals"></a>